 The Job Market for Recent Grads

 First and foremost, if you're jobless and can't cover your student loan costs, you aren't alone.
-The Bureau of Labor Statistics reported an overall unemployment rate of 6.7% in December 2020, and Glassdoor's economic research showed job opportunities for new graduates were down 68% in May of 2020 compared with the same time in 2019.
-The dearth of opportunities means members of the class of 2020 are trying to find work in one of the worst job markets in history.
+The Bureau of Labor Statistics reported an overall unemployment rate of 5.4% in July 2021, and Glassdoor's economic research showed that job opportunities for new graduates were down 68% in May of 2020, compared with the same time in 2019.
+The dearth of opportunities means that members of the class of 2020 are trying to find work in one of the worst job markets in history.

 If you can’t find a full-time job, there may be opportunities to start freelancing within your field or to explore unique side gigs while looking for a permanent position, such as working as a coronavirus contact tracer.

 Still, there's no guarantee you'll be able to find a job that will both feel safe to do during the pandemic, and provide you with the money to pay back your student loans.
 If you can't find the right position, it's best to explore your loan options ASAP.

 If you're worried about your student loan payments, the first step is to determine what kinds of student loans you have.
 That's because your options are very different for private loans versus federal loans made by the Department of Education.